Lebanese PM talks to Saudi minister about support for economy

 Riyadh was once a major supporter of both the Lebanese state and political allies including the Sunni Hariri family.
 But it was seen to step back from Lebanon and tensions grew as the role of Iran’s Lebanese Shi’ite ally, Hezbollah, expanded.

 However ties have appeared to thaw this year.
-Saudi Arabia lifted a longstanding warning against its citizens traveling to Lebanon earlier this year.
+Saudi Arabia lifted a warning against its citizens traveling to Lebanon earlier this year.

+The statement from Hariri’s office gave no details of what kind of financial support Saudi Arabia might provide.

+Krisjanis Krustins, director at Fitch Ratings, noted that one step taken by Saudi Arabia and others to help Lebanon in the past was to deposit funds at the central bank.